docker-archive/dcus-hol-2016/docker-datacenter/README.md

 ## <a name="deploy-ucp-interface"></a>Deploy Applications using the UCP Web Interface

-### Pre-requisites

-- UCP installed and 2 nodes joined to the UCP controller

 ### Deploy FoodTruck Application again

 - Remove all the applications you have deployed on UCP so far.